-Alberto Gancedo didn’t choose TU Delft so much as he was doing his internship at TU Delft start-up Healthtech.
-But the university did choose to support him, to allow him to execute his plan, studying microelectronics at Delft University of Technology and working on a super-interesting project at the same time.
+Alberto Gancedo didn’t set out to study in Delft, but eventually, that's exactly what he ended up doing.
+After completing an internship at TU Delft start-up Healthtech, the university supported him with his plan of studying microelectronics and working on a super-interesting project at the same time.

 Gancedo, originally from Spain, was searching for an internship outside of his home country to complete his bachelor’s degree.
 Someone he knew from the University of Cantabria, where he was attending, had contact with a start-up company in Delft, called Healthtech B.V.
 They were looking for an intern to help with the development of an aEEG measurement system.
 The position fit Gancedo’s skillset and he arrived in Delft in September 2016.